Kristina01111000/Drws_site/README.md

 videos done: 9

-need to make the slider for the new homepage -> use gutenslider
+need to make the slider for the new homepage -> use gutenslider he will send me what should be put on the slides consider the color scheme